ScreenCapApiV4 Interface Documentation¶

 Introduction¶

 Overview: This module provides a Python interface for multi-window capture and manipulation on the Windows platform.
-It supports retrieving window handles, extracting window content into OpenCV-format images, and moving specified windows.
-It meets the requirements for screen content acquisition in multi-window scenarios.
+It supports retrieving window handles, extracting window content into OpenCV-format images, and moving specified windows, meeting the requirements for screen content acquisition in multi-window scenarios.

 Quick Start¶